ATLFlight/ATLFlightDocs/PX4.md

 ## Building PX4 with the FC_ADDON drivers

-The FC_ADDON contains generic proprietary drivers for the mpu9x50, rc_receiver, and uart_esc.
+The FC_ADDON contains generic proprietary drivers for the rc_receiver and uart_esc.
 The upstream PX4 project contains wrappers for these drivers for use by PX4.

 Login to the Intrinsyc website and download the fc_addon.
 The Flight Controller AddOn for Snapdragon Flight provides some driver binaries that require wrappers for use with PX4.
 This repository contains these driver wrappers.